norcalbiostat/prof_website/content/authors/irf/_index.md

 - Alumni
 ---

-Irf is a PhD Student at University of Minnesota - Land and Atmospheric Sciences, studying permafrost affected soils to understand permafrost genesis and morphology, quantify organic carbon stocks, and apply geospatial techniques to map distributions of permafrost
+Irf is a PhD Student at University of Minnesota - Land and Atmospheric Sciences, studying permafrost affected soils to understand permafrost genesis and morphology, quantify organic carbon stocks, and apply geospatial techniques to map distributions of permafrost.

+> A soil scientist and burgeoning ceramic artist I am obsessed with clay in all of its potential forms

 See Irfan's webpage at: http://planetirf.org/ and his capstone project at http://www.soilboxes.com:3838/app2/.